Homo Sum Positive Psychology Interventions (Part Three).

 • Shapiro, S. L., Schwartz, G. E., & Bonner, G. (1998).
 Effects of mindfulness-based stress reduction on medical and premedical students.
 Journal of Behavioural Medicine, 21(6).

-• Young, T. (2019) The Flourishing Mindfulness Programme: Overview and result from six randomised control trials.
+• Young, T. (2019).
+The Flourishing Mindfulness Programme: Overview and results from six randomised control trials.
 In Ivtzan (Ed.), Handbook of Mindfulness-Based Programmes: Mindfulness Interventions from Education to Health and Therapy, London, UK: Routledge.

 • Ivtzan, I., & Lomas, T. (2016).
 Mindfulness in positive psychology: the science of meditation and wellbeing.
 London: Routledge.